 Get Line Managers On Board from the Beginning – comes from the Free Guide – ‘Are You Annoyed by How Little Line Managers Support the Skills Training of Their Teams?’

 Your response to the title above is probably, ‘Yeah, I know’.
 However, few HR Managers, L&D Managers, or Training Officers actually make this happen.
 Getting Line Managers on board is about two things;

-- Giving Line Managers the opportunity to ask questions instead of showing them yet another PowerPoint presentation of a great roll out, and
+- Allowing Line Managers to ask questions instead of showing them yet another PowerPoint presentation of a great roll-out, and

 - Sharing the actual problem.
 This is why…

-In the Harvard Business review article, ‘Before You Can Get Buy-In, People Need to Feel the Problem’, Dr John P. Kotter tells a great short story of how an executive got the board to buy-in to a problem by dumping a lot of rubber gloves on the boardroom table.
+In the Harvard Business review article, ‘Before You Can Get Buy-In, People Need to Feel the Problem’, Dr. John P. Kotter tells a great short story of how an executive got the board to buy-in to a problem.
+The executive dumped a lot of rubber gloves on the boardroom table.
 The challenge for us is that there is no immediate downside of not learning.
 Building a specific bigger picture is key and largely revolves around the turnover of staff.
 This phrase is paramount:

 ‘Companies won’t train workers because they might leave, and workers leave because they don’t get training.’

 Our means of gaining buy-in is through ‘Learning To Learn’, which is the first part of our unique training method Sticky Learning ®.
-LTL is designed so that all Learners and Line Managers can engage in the training programme.
-On this half-day training course, the Learners are taught how to learn, how to identify their learning styles, how to form habits and how the brain remembers.
+LTL helps Learners and Line Managers engage in the training programme.
+On this half-day training course, the Learners are taught how to learn.
+They learn how to identify their learning styles, how to form habits, and how the brain remembers.
 It also provides a valuable opportunity for Line Managers to understand and explore the learning programme.